TaruN-Ruwali/CivicEye/README.md

 ✔️ AI keeps false complaints out → higher efficiency

 ---
-##  Thank you for reviewing — full working demo + mobile app + real AI model will be presented in Stage-2 & Stage-3.
+##  Thank you for reviewing — full working demo + Web App + real AI model will be presented in Stage-2 .